Ferlab-Ste-Justine/backup-docker-images/opensearch/README.md

 > **Note**: All boolean flags (`..._WAIT_FOR_COMPLETION`, `OPENSEARCH_PRUNE_DRY_RUN`, etc.) only accept the strings `true` or `false` (case-insensitive).
 Any other value will cause the scripts to exit with an error.

-## /opt/backup.py
+## Snapshot creation (`/opt/backup.py`)

 Triggers a snapshot in the configured repository.
-The snapshot name uses the `backup-<timestamp>.dump` convention shared by the other images in this repo (for example `backup-2024-06-09T12:45:03.000000+00:00.dump`), so external tooling can reason about ordering.
+The snapshot name uses the `snapshot-<timestamp>.dump` convention shared by the other images in this repo (for example `snapshot-2024-06-09T12:45:03.000000+00:00.dump`), so external tooling can reason about ordering.

 [Reference: OpenSearch snapshot API](https://docs.opensearch.org/latest/tuning-your-cluster/availability-and-recovery/index/)